Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-angular-cli-8.0.md

     > 0.5%
     last 2 versions
     Firefox ESR
-    Chrome 41 # Support for Googlebot
     not dead
     not IE 9-11 # For IE 9-11 support, remove 'not'.

-You can check out the details on the [browserslist repo](https://github.com/browserslist/browserslist), but a cool trick is to run:
+You can check out the details on the [browserslist repository](https://github.com/browserslist/browserslist), but a cool trick is to run:

     npx browserslist

-in your project to see what your current `browserlist` configuration actually means 🚀.
+in your project to see what your current `browserslist` configuration actually means 🚀.
-Or you can also check https://browserl.ist/ and enter your query.
+Or you can also check [browserl.ist](https://browserl.ist/) and enter your query.

 The CLI uses this configuration to generate only one "modern" build if you only target modern browsers, or build the application twice if you asked for IE 9-11 support for example.